espressif/vscode-esp-idf-extension/docs/FEATURES.md

 ## Set Espressif Device Target

-The **ESP-IDF: Set Espressif Device Target** allows the user to choose among Espressif different chips based on [idf.py set-target](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html?highlight=target#selecting-idf-target).
+The **ESP-IDF: Set Espressif Device Target** allows you to choose among Espressif different chips based on [idf.py set-target](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html?highlight=target#selecting-idf-target).

 When you use this command, the following files are set: